neopragma/sequel-sandbox/README.md

 #### re-create the database

-This runs a ruby script that create the database tables.
-I use this instead of migrations (see below).
+This runs a ruby script that creates the database tables.
+I use this instead of migrations (see [notes below]("#sequel migrations")).
 It's the same script that is executed from the default rake task.

 ```
 ruby app/db_init.rb